A Multi-Order Extension of Fractional HBVMs (FHBVMs): Introduction

 is the Caputo derivative of $y_i$ and, for the sake of brevity, in (\ref{fde1}) we have omitted $t$ as a formal argument of $f_i$.
 The approach described in the following sections reduces to the usual one defining FHBVMs, when the $\{\aa_i\}$ are all equal (or, equivalently, $\nu=1$), but differs significantly both in the metodology and the implementations strategies, when they are different from each other.

+{\blue While the numerical solution of linear or nonlinear multi-term FDEs\,\footnote{\blue I.e., FDEs with different fractional derivatives appearing in the equation.} involving Caputo-type fractional derivatives has, over the years, attracted considerable attention by a large number of authors, the general multi-order problem in the form (\ref{fde1}), has received significantly less study.
+Nevertheless, we can point the reader interested in the numerical analysis of such problems to the Adomian decomposition and the variational iteration method studied in \cite{Momani2007}, the differential transform technique used in \cite{Erturk2008}, the Chebyshev matrix approach implemented in \cite{Atabakzadeh2013, Dabiri2017}, the application of the fractional Jacobi-Picard iteration method in \cite{Ansari2024}, wavelet-type solutions in \cite{Chen2015,Wang2019}, and the trapezoidal and product integration methods in \cite{Garr18}.
+We also note that there exist some prior numerical methods implementing a spectral-type approach, with basis functions consisting of fractional-order Jacobi functions \cite{Bhrawy2016,Faghih2022} or Chelyshkov polynomials \cite{Ahmed2022}. }

-With this premise, the structure of the paper is as sketched below.
+With this premise, the structure of the paper is as follows.
 At first, in Section~\ref{fhbvm_sec} we explain the possible approaches for extending FHBVMs to handle problem (\ref{fde1}).
 Later on, in Sections~\ref{nugt1} and \ref{mops}, we provide full details for the corresponding discretization procedure, emphasizing the major difference in the choice of the discrete abscissae and quadratures.
-The practical solution of the generated discrete problems is then detailed in Section~\ref{newton}.
-As a result, a new version of the code {\tt fhbvm2} in \cite{BGIV2025}, named \fhbvmnew, is given in Section~\ref{code}, handling at the moment the case $\nu=2$.
+The practical solution of the generated discrete problems is then detailed in Section~\ref{newton}, {\blue and the stability and accuracy analysis of the methods is given in Section~\ref{analmet}. }A new version of the code {\tt fhbvm2} in \cite{BGIV2025}, named \fhbvmnew, is {\blue then presented} in Section~\ref{code}, handling at the moment the case $\nu=2$.
 This latter code is later used in the numerical tests reported in Section~\ref{numtest}.
 At last, some conclusions are given in Section~\ref{fine}.